 My main research interests include cryptography, cybersecurity and e-voting.

 V. Iovino, S. Vaudenay, M. Vuagnoux.
 On the Effectiveness of Time Travel to Inject COVID-19 Alerts.
-IACR ePrint Archive 2020.
-Video
+In CT-RSA 2021.
+Video.
+See also Presentation at Chaos Communication Congress 2020.

 G. Avitabile, V. Botta, V. Iovino, I. Visconti.
 Towards Defeating Mass Surveillance and SARS-CoV-2: The Pronto-C2 Fully Decentralized Automatic Contact Tracing System.
-IACR ePrint Archive 2020.
+In CoronaDef workshop of NDSS '21.

 Z. A. Genç, V. Iovino, A. Rial.
 The "Simplest Protocol for Oblivious Transfer" Revisited.
 In Information Processing Letters Journal, 2020.